Immobile treble helps title contender Lazio crush Samp 5-1

 Immobile also had a hand in the opener as Audero could only parry his effort, allowing Felipe Caicedo to tap in the rebound.

-Immobile, who turns 30 on Monday, then converted a penalty following a Nicola Murru handball, and doubled his tally three minutes later.
+Immobile, who turns 30 on Monday, then converted a penalty following Nicola Murru’s handball, and doubled his tally three minutes later.

 Sampdoria managed to hold Lazio at bay for the remainder of the first half but substitute Bastos extended the home side’s lead nine minutes into the second period, shortly after coming off the bench.